codeinfused/Albatross-HUD-Community/README.md

 * Not advanced; this hud is designed with new players in mind to help support DU
 * Not pvp; while you can link weapons, the HUD does not support them natively

-_A Warning For L Core Haulers_
-* For veteran players with huge haulers, this HUD **has not** been extensively tested yet against L-core haulers with hundreds of flight elements for potential cpu limit messages.
-Use at your own risk :) If you do hit an issue, let me know on Discord and how many elements onboard.

 <p align="right">(<a href="#top">back to top</a>)</p>